harmankaurr/WCAT/README.md

 # WCAT

-A clone of Linux command - CAT, which contains unique flags to perform various different operations as listed below :
+A Command line interface similar Linux command - CAT, which is globally accessible and contains unique flags to perform various different operations as listed below :

 // The "-rs" flag helps you remove all the spaces in the file.
 // The "-rn" flag helps you remove extra lines.